 For some people, starting the day is an easy task – even an enjoyable situation.
 For others, it takes great mental fortitude.

-Maybe there’s a huge deadline looming at the end of the day that will most likely equate to late hours; or maybe you’re having relatives over and need to clean, prep, cook, and entertain them afterwards; or maybe you’ve had an awful week and those emotions are still weighing on you…
+Maybe there’s a huge deadline looming at the end of the day that will most likely equate to late hours; or maybe you’ve gotten behind on housework and family obligations; or maybe you’ve had an awful week and those emotions are still weighing on you…

 What often happens is that instead of buckling down and getting the job done, we find something else to do to avoid the tasks we don’t want to focus on, even though we know they need to get done.
-Generally they’re still tasks that are on your list, but in the back of your mind, the elephant is still in the room.
+Generally, they’re still tasks that are on your list, but in the back of your mind, the elephant is still in the room.